Magic_Nozzle's Laminar Project

 Hello Theron

 Nice to have you here in the Forum, thank you for following the invitation.
-Very Happy

-Second thank you for your compliments Embarassed but i am just like you, big boys playing with water and have Fun to build and invent cool stuff like this.
+Second thank you for your compliments but i am just like you, big boys playing with water and have Fun to build and invent cool stuff like this.

 Your first idea for a Cutter is cool, cut like a scissor.
 If i have time, maybe i want to try it to build one, but its a lot of work and when i don't have success.